JarrenLange/TeslaMidiMultiToneController/README.md

 # DRSSTC Midi Multi Tone Controller
 This project is the repository for a dual tone, dual Tesla coil midi controller.
 Includes Schematics, code and design files for the Housing used.
+Also includes a basic Midi Tester, to test Midi files and channels before turning on a Tesla Coil.
 ![FrontPanel](https://github.com/JarrenLange/TeslaMidiMultiToneController/blob/main/Images/FontPanelMidi.jpg)

 # Design